A Hertz receipt was an imprisoned man’s murder alibi. The company took years to turn it over.

 Hertz is tied up in bankruptcy proceedings, meaning Alford’s lawsuit against the company could move slowly for the time being.
 Court records show a bankruptcy stay was issued in the case this week.

-Though he’s been out of prison for a year, Alford still bears some of the psychological scars of being locked up for a crime he didn’t commit, said White, his attorney.
+Though he’s been out of prison for a year, Alford still bears some of the psychological scars of being locked up for a crime he didn’t commit, White said.

 “Thinking you’re never getting out is pretty emotionally devastating for most people.
 Being released was awesome, but people underestimate the gravity of laying in a bed in a six-by-nine cell and thinking you won’t get out for the rest of your life,” White said.
 “He’s working through that.”